Thian de Vries: Career

-De Vries faced Vasile Amariței at Colosseum Tournament 41 on December 8, 2023.
+De Vries faced Vasile Amariței at Colosseum Tournament 41 on 8 December 2023.
 He won the fight by a first-round knockout.

-De Vries faced Jesse Astill at an Alpha Fight Series "Australia vs The World" event on February 16, 2024.
+De Vries faced Jesse Astill at an Alpha Fight Series "Australia vs The World" event on 16 February 2024.
 He won the fight by a second-round knockout.
-De Vries fought again only a week later on February 24, 2024, at Battle Arena in Zwevegem, Belgium where he knocked out Lionel Bady in the first round.
+De Vries fought again only a week later on 24 February 2024, at Battle Arena in Zwevegem, Belgium where he knocked out Lionel Bady in the first round.
+De Vries faced Jente Nnamadim at 8TKO #9 for the Enfusion World Middleweight Championship, dominating the fight and knocking out Nnamadim with a spinning elbow, which was ruled illegal and the bout was a no contest.

-De Vries faced Nabil el Ayyadi for the vacant Enfusion World Light Heavyweight Championship at Enfusion 157 on May 18, 2024.
+De Vries faced Nabil el Ayyadi for the vacant Enfusion World Light Heavyweight Championship at Enfusion 157 on 18 May 2024.
 He won the fight by a second-round technical knockout.

-De Vries faced Yuri Ceita at Elite Combat League II in Germany on June 15, 2024.
+De Vries faced Yuri Ceita at Elite Combat League II in Germany on 15 June 2024.
 He won the fight by technical knockout 52 seconds into the bout.

-De Vries successfully defended his Enfusion World Cruiserweight title on November 16, 2024, when he stopped Peter Verhaegh by technical knockout in the second round at Enfusion #143.
+De Vries successfully defended his Enfusion World Cruiserweight title on 16 November 2024, when he stopped Peter Verhaegh by technical knockout in the second round at Enfusion #143.

-On February 9, 2025, De Vries travelled to Tokyo, Japan, to face Carlos Budiao at K-1 World MAX 2025.
-He won the fight by first round knockout.
+On 9 February 2025, De Vries travelled to Tokyo, Japan, to face Carlos Budiao at K-1 World MAX 2025.
+He won the fight by first-round knockout.

-On March 29, 2025, de Vries challenged Max Weekers for his Enfusion Middleweight World title at Enfusion 147.
+On 29 March 2025, de Vries challenged Max Weekers for his Enfusion Middleweight World title at Enfusion 147.
 He won the fight by unanimous decision after five rounds.

-De Vries successfully defended his Enfusion World Cruiserweight title for the second time when he knocked out Yasin Güren in the first round with a high kick at 8TKO #15 on May 3, 2025.
+De Vries successfully defended his Enfusion World Cruiserweight title for the second time when he knocked out Yasin Güren in the first round with a high kick at 8TKO #15 on 3 May 2025.